sgubianpm/sdaopt/README.md

-# PyHGSA
+# HyGSA (improved old PyGenSA)

-Hybrid Generalized simmulated annealing global optimization algorithm implementation and extensive benchmark. **Testing functions** used in the benchmark have been implemented by Andreas Gavana, Andrew Nelson and scipy contributors and have been forked from SciPy project.
+Hybrid Generalized simmulated annealing global optimization algorithm implementation and extensive benchmark. **Testing functions** used in the benchmark (except suttonchen) have been implemented by Andreas Gavana, Andrew Nelson and scipy contributors and have been forked from SciPy project.

 Results of the benchmarks are available at: https://gist.github.com/sgubianpm/7d55f8d3ba5c9de4e9f0f1ffff1aa6cf